chizeta0/cnorxz/README.md

-# Container with Native Operation Routines by XZ (CNORXZ)
+# Container with Native Operation Routines and Expressions (CNORXZ)

+(as always, the name was there before the acronym)

 ![Image](./cnorxz_logo.png)